armsnyder/cheese-whiz/README.md

 The user may choose to make a recipe into a Mexican, Italian, or South Asian variant of the same recipe, which is accomplished by substituting ingredients and adding additional spices to match the correct palate.

 ##### Healthy / Unhealthy
 The user may wish to make the recipe more (or less) healthy.
 A healthier recipe is accomplished by querying the knowledge base on each ingredient for a lower-fat or less-sugar version of each ingredient.
-A less healthy recipe is accomplished by looking for similar ingredients that are higher in far and sugar.

 ##### Vegetarian / Vegan
 If the user requests a vegetarian or vegan version of the recipe, our program checks the food group of each ingredient, which it finds in the knowledge base, to ensure it is safe.
 If it is not, it refers primarily to a list of substitutions.